P. Jackson Darlington Jr.: Scientific fame

 Darlington presented a theory challenging William Diller Matthew's 1915 theory of faunal dominance.

-Episode with a crocodile
+Crocodile episode

-During a WW II field survey for malarial mosquito larvae in New Guinea, Darlington was sampling stagnant water.
+During a wartimefield survey for malarial mosquito larvae in New Guinea, Darlington was sampling stagnant water.
 Collecting alone in the jungle, he ventured into a stagnant pool by stepping carefully onto a submerged log, but a full-grown crocodile swam up and attacked him.
-Although seized in the crocodile's jaws, he somehow managed by kicking the crocodile to escape and scramble back to land.
-Despite serious loss of blood, torn muscles and ligaments in both arms, broken bones in his right arm, and piercing wounds in both hands, he was able to hike back to the U.S. army hospital.
+Although seized in the crocodile's jaws, he kicked the crocodile away, escaped and scrambled back to land.
+With serious blood loss, torn muscles and ligaments in both arms, broken bones in his right arm and piercing wounds in both hands, he hiked back to the U.S. army hospital.